tayloj/tayloj.github.io/index.md

-Directed a mixed-age choir of handbell ringers of various musical backgrounds, aiming for three to four performances yearly during Sunday sevices.
+Directed a mixed-age choir of handbell ringers of various musical backgrounds, aiming for three to four performances yearly during Sunday services.
 Responsible for selecting music, instructing ringers in handbell technique and general music education, scheduling and directing rehearsals.